sizhouLiu/sizhouLiu/README.md

 I'm sizhouLiu, a University Student in TYUT Software Engineering Academy.

 I aspire to be a fullstack developer and learn hard to do so.

+In addition to that, I am learning about data mining and deep learning..

+I hope that one day I will be able to make a work of my own and show it to everyone.
 ## 💪 technology stack:

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=flat-square&logo=mysql&logoColor=white)